 - Ascent: 921’ Descent: -934’ High: 4,721’ Low: 4,482’

-- The Chuckwagon-Mescal-Long Canyon trail is a 9.1-mile singletrack loop with not too much elevation or climbing.
+- The Chuckwagon-Mescal-Long Canyon trail is a 9.1-mile singletrack loop also in the Dry Creek area.
 Riders who are in Sedona for their first time will find this trail a good introduction to Sedona without the strenuous climbs of other trails in the area.
 This figure eight loop has smooth singletrack and is moderately challenging, with gorgeous red rock scenery.

 - Rating: 4.5 (61)